Here’s What Birth Control Does — And Doesn’t— Protect You From

 So, all that is to say, the pill is very, very effective at preventing pregnancy (again, that’s when taken correctly).
 That’s its sole job, and the pill does that job damn well.
 However, the pill does have a few more tricks up its sleeve that you might not have known about.

 For example, the pill has been known to help prevent hormonal acne, and to help regulate periods and relieve symptoms of endometriosis.
 If you have really heavy, uncomfortable periods, taking the pill can help regulate your hormones and ease your symptoms.

 The pill may also prevent or lessen bone thinning, cysts in breasts and ovaries, and endometrial or ovarian cancers.
 Finally, the pill has also been associated with the prevention of anemia and infections in your reproductive organs.
 Not bad for such a tiny little thing, right?

 The biggest gap in birth control’s protective shield is sexually transmitted diseases or infections.
 Because the pill is taken orally, it doesn’t provide any physical protection against STDs like herpes or gonorrhea.
 And don’t forget, STDs and STIs aren’t only transmitted through vaginal sex; they can be transmitted through oral or anal sex.
 So your best best to lower your risk of STIs is to use an external or internal condom—you can use a condom on its own, or with the pill for extra protection against pregnancy.

-Luckily, when you’re a SimpleHealth patient, it’s easy to add a request for internal condoms to your monthly birth control delivery with our Complete Care initiative.
+Luckily, when you’re a SimpleHealth patient, it’s easy to add a request for internal condoms to your monthly birth control delivery.
 Learn more when you schedule your free consultation with our team of experts.